amku28/GridWorld/answers.md

 3. setColor(java.awt.Color)
 4. The bug goes poof.

 Part 2
 1. The sideLength is the length of the box that the bug makes + 1.
+2. The steps are used to count the amount of places the bug has traveled.
+3. The turn method is called twice because one turn of the bug turns the bug 45 degrees to the right while a full turn requires a 90 degree turn.
+4. The move function is able to be called because the BoxBug class extends the Bug class.
+5. No, we can control the size of the square pattern with an input into the constructor.
+6. No, it will always move North first, then East, then South, then West because the bug is defaulted to turn to the right.
+The only way to make it travel differently is to make it turn to the left through six turns rather than two.
+7. The value will be zero when the bug has finished one side of the square pattern.

+Exercises
+1. The CircleBug runs in circles rather than boxes.
+2.